FuelLabs/sway/docs/src/introduction/overview.md

 }
 ```

-Read and return the counter property value from the contract storage.

-`#[storage(read, write)]` is an annotation which denotes that this function has the permissions to read and write values in storage.
+The function body accesses the value counter in storage, and increments the value by one.
+Then, we return the newly updated value of counter.

 ```sway
 fn increment() {
         storage.counter = storage.counter + 1;
 }
 ```

-The function body accesses the value counter in storage, and increments the value by one.
-Then, we return the newly updated value of counter.

 ### Build the Contract